stackbuilders/assertive-ts/packages/sinon/README.md

   .toHaveMessage("Something went wrong...");
 ```

-Notice how `call(..)` and `.toBeCalledOnce()` methods return an assertion over the single call, this way you can chain matchers instead of writing more statements.
+Notice how both `.call(..)` and `.toBeCalledOnce()` return an assertion over the single call, this way you can chain methods instead of writing more statements.

 ## License